-You will make a memorable connection when you intentionally offer helpful a valuable tip that your readers can apply.
+You will make a lasting connection when you offer helpful a valuable tip that your readers will apply without buying anything.

 5) Hurdles: Are there objections to overcome?

-Since we live in a world of opinions, you need to determine why someone may disagree or say no to what you’re sharing, offering, or selling before they do.
+Since we live in a world of opinions, you need to determine why someone may disagree or say no to what you are sharing, offering, or selling before they do.

-When you show your readers you understand their needs and answer their questions before they ask them — you are certain to write copy that connects and converts.
+When you show your readers that you understand their needs and answer their questions before they ask them — you are sure to write copy that connects and converts.

 6) Appeal to Desire: What emotion are you addressing?

-How do you want your reader to feel?
-Inspired?
-Confident?
-Jealous?
+How do you want your reader to feel: Inspired or Confident?

-Are you tapping into their self-interest, greed, happiness, or fear?
+Are you tapping into their self-interest or their desire for

 Humans crave connections that tug at the heart and focus on their secret obsessions.

-You are certain to do this when you use words that appeal to your readers’ emotion.
+You are certain to do this when you use words that appeal to your readers' emotions.